icecube/icetray-public/cmake/resources/docs/tarball.rst

 workspace one finds in one's :envvar:`I3_BUILD` build directory after a build, with a few exceptions:

-1. It doesn't need a set of I3_PORTS to run.
-In the tarballing process, the dependencies of whatever libraries exist in :file:`$I3_BUILD/lib` have been pulled in to the tarball, in the directory :file:`$I3_BUILD/lib/tools`
+1. In the tarballing process, the dependencies of whatever libraries exist in :file:`$I3_BUILD/lib` have been pulled in to the tarball,
+    in the directory :file:`$I3_BUILD/lib/tools`

 #.
 The env-shell.sh file is different: it determines the value